 According to the Centers for Disease Control, from 2000 to 2015 more than half a million people died from drug overdoses, with 91 Americans dying every day from an opioid-related overdose.
 Opiates have surpassed heart disease, cancer and lower respiratory disease as the leading cause of death in people under 50 in the United States.
+So, when are doctors liable for overdoses in the state of Texas?

 Who is responsible for opiate drug addiction and overdoses?